 Opinions about this method of school assignment vary greatly.
 As a non-native parent, it can be quite a shock if you’re not prepared.
 One way to soften the shock is to talk to friends, neighbours, and classmates and try to get a feel for the system.
 If you can, visit some schools while still in Groep 7, so that in Groep 8 you’re not overwhelmed at the open days.
 Most importantly, be prepared that the lottery system setup might result in your child not getting into one of their top three choices.
 It’s up to you to convince them, and yourself, that this is ok.
 From personal experience, I’d like to stress that it helps if you just accept the system as it is and not resist it.

-His Dutch lower school very kindly accommodated our request to keep the language deficiency in mind and refer to his older report cards to get a clearer and more rounded view of his abilities and academic level.
+His Dutch primary school very kindly accommodated our request to keep the language deficiency in mind and refer to his older report cards to get a clearer and more rounded view of his abilities and academic level

 Our son’s official recommendation was based on his one year in Groep 8, the learning aptitude he showed during basisschool, as well as his performance in Mumbai.
 His Dutch basisschool very kindly accommodated our request to keep the language deficiency in mind and refer to his older report cards to get a clearer and more rounded view of his abilities and academic level.
 This helped him get into the category of middlebare school we had hoped for.